 This course will allow undergraduate students opportunities to learn practical skills that will enable them to serve in a variety of ministry settings.
-Enrollment in this course is subject to the approval of the Dean of the School of Theology and Missions.
-Course is cross-listed with MI 440A - may only take one for credit.
+Enrollment in this course is subject to the approval of the Chair of the School of Theology and Missions.
+This course is cross-listed with MI 440A - may only take one for credit